-The Florida "veterans' preference" law was enacted in 1947.
+The Florida "veterans' preference" law was originally enacted in 1947.
 Chapter 24201, L.O.F., provided that honorably discharged war veterans, their wives, and widows "be entered ahead of all others having the same rating."

-The "veterans' preference" law is now found in s.
+The veterans' preference" law was subsequently codified into s.
 110.2135 and chapter 295, F.S.
-Section 295.07, F.S., provides that the state and its political subdivisions must give preference in appointment and retention in positions of employment to certain disabled veterans, certain spouses of disabled veterans, veterans of specified wars and widows or widowers of veterans who died of a service-connected disability.
-Positions which are exempt from the State's Career Service System are exempt from the veterans' preference law, except for the University Support Personnel System in the State University System and all career service positions within the state's community colleges and the School for the Deaf and the Blind.
-Also, any positions in political subdivisions of the state which are filled by elected officers, as well as other specified positions, are exempt from the veterans' preference law.
+Section 295.07, F.S., as currently written, provides that the state and its political subdivisions must give preference in appointment and retention in certain positions of employment to certain disabled veterans, certain spouses of disabled veterans, veterans of specified wars and widows or widowers of veterans who died of a service-connected disability.
+Positions which are exempt from the State's Career Service System are also exempt from the veterans' preference law except for the University Support Personnel System in the State University System and all career service positions within the state's community colleges and the School for the Deaf and the Blind.
+Also, any positions in political subdivisions of the state which are filled by elected officers, as well as members of boards and commissions, persons employed on a temporary basis without benefits, city managers and county managers, heads of departments, management positions, policy making positions, positions which require licensure as a physician, licensure as an osteopathic physician, licensure as a chiropractic physician, and positions which require that the employee be a member of the Bar, are exempt from the veterans' preference law.

 Current state law does not require a veteran to be a resident of the State of Florida in order to qualify for veterans' preference.
-Ten states require residency status in order to qualify for veterans' preference: Alaska, Idaho, Iowa, New Hampshire, New York, Nevada, North Dakota, Oklahoma, Tennessee, and Texas.
+Ten states require residency status in order to qualify for veterans' preference: Alaska, Idaho, Iowa, New Hamshire, New York, Nevada, North Dakota, Oklahoma, Tennessee, and Texas.